swcarpentry/DEPRECATED-bc/novice/capstones/bedtools-python/bedtools-capstone.md

 ~~~
 {:class="out"}

 Now we need a program to read in this column of numbers and give us the sum.
-The `readings.py` program we wrote earlier will do this with a few small changes.
+Hopefully this should ring some bells - The `readings.py` program we wrote earlier will do this with a few small changes.

 ~~~
-$ bedtools intersect -a cpg.bed -b exons.merged.bed -wo | cut -f 8,8 | python readings.py --sum
+$ bedtools intersect -a cpg.bed -b exons.merged.bed -wo | cut -f 8 | python readings.py --sum
 ~~~
 {:class="in"}
 ~~~